hashicorp/vagrant/website/docs/source/v2/multi-machine/index.html.md

 When using these scopes, order of execution for things such as provisioners becomes important.
-Vagrant enforces ordering outside-in, in the order listed in the Vagrnatfile.
+Vagrant enforces ordering outside-in, in the order listed in the Vagrantfile.
 For example, with the Vagrantfile
 below:

 ```ruby